nus-cs2103-AY2324S1/tp/docs/team/leezhanpeng.md

             * Added sequence diagram for the interaction between `PersonListPanel` and `InformationWindow` in the UI component.
         * Updated Storage component (PR: [#129](https://github.com/AY2324S1-CS2103-T16-2/tp/pull/129)).
             * Adjusted the overview Class diagram of the Storage component.
-            * Added the activity diagram for the jsonification process of the saving of data in MediSync.
+            * Added the activity diagram for the jsonification process of the saving of data.
         * Updated the Non-Functional Requirements.